ManohisoaVicky/Project3/README.md

 ### Git Workflow
 This was the first project where I could practice the git workflow.
 I was able to see its importance and necessity when working with a team.
 It was a great opportunity to practice something that I would most likely use often.
 It offered great real life experience.

+### Deployment
+Although the deployment of our app turned out to be quite challenging, I learned a lot through the process.
+Working together to get the image upload functionality working on the deployed app enabled me to learn a lot about how to store images on a cloud.

 ## Key Learnings